Port of San Juan

+The cruise area of the port, known as the San Juan Cruise Port, is located in and around Caño de San Antonio (San Antonio Canal), a narrow navigable section of San Juan Bay situated between the Old San Juan historic quarter in San Juan Islet and the Puerto Rico Convention Center and Fernando Luis Ribas Dominicci Airport in the subbarrio of Isla Grande in the barrio of Santurce in San Juan in the main island of Puerto Rico.
+The cruise port consists of piers 1, 3, 4, 11 to 14, as well as the Pan American piers I and II.

+The main cargo facilities of the port are located in the Puerto Nuevo Terminal in the barrios of Hato Rey Norte and Gobernador Piñero in San Juan.
+It handles containerized and break-bulk cargoes with and without shore-side cranes.
+Containers are also handled at the public Army Terminal in the barrio of Pueblo Viejo in Guaynabo and the private barge Isla Grande Terminal in the subbarrio of Isla Grande in the barrio of Santurce in San Juan.
+Additional private facilities handle containers in ro-ro and barge service, and bulk commodities.
+Major commodities handled at the port include manufactured products, distillate fuel oil, gasoline, foodstuffs, and kerosene.

 Cargo facilities

 The Port of San Juan's cargo facilities are located on the southern portion of San Juan Bay.
 Of the approximately eight cargo terminals, five are located in the Puerto Nuevo district of San Juan and the other three are located in the neighboring municipality of Guaynabo.
 The cargo facilities allow for more than 500,000 square feet (46,000 m2) of space for loading and unloading cargo.

 The location of the port's cargo facilities give it immediate access to Puerto Rico's vast expressway system and several major local routes, this allows for the fast and efficient transportation of goods throughout the Metropolitan Area and the rest of the island.

 Passenger facilities

 The Port of San Juan's passenger facilities are located along San Antonio Canal.
 Of the 15 piers in the channel, four accommodate cruise ships while others serve cargo vessels and the Cataño Ferry.